dhudetz/bass_driven_video_gen/README.md

 # bass_driven_video_gen
-generate music videos that randomly splice .MOV clips to the bass hits of an audio clip into an MP4 file
+generate music videos that randomly splice .MOV and .Mp4 clips to the bass hits of an audio clip into an MP4 file

 ## Remaining Items
 * Feature: get a proxy for the amount of motion in each frame.
 Use this to line up high energy clips with high energy parts of the music.